 After hooking her up to an I.V. we waited and waited and waited for what felt like forever.
 Rachel and I talked and listened to “Jesus music” (as she called it) on my phone.
 I learned that she loved to play soccer and dance.
 She wanted to be a teacher when she grew up, and wanted a pink princess cake for her birthday.
 Finally, a nurse came in without saying a word, whipped out scissors and began to cut off her clothes.
 Rachel yelled, “Don’t cut off my leg!”

 The nurse made the same diagnosis I had an hour earlier.
 We waited some more.
 The grandparents were more concerned with her parents that we could hear screaming in the room next door with the paper thin walls.
 She went in and out of sleep, and when she was awake, insisted that her leg was fine and she was ready to go eat chicken.
-I later found out the accident occurred when a drunk driver plowed into the moto her family was riding on after church on the way to get a chicken lunch.
+I later found out from an attorney from Nehora Law Firm that the accident occurred when a drunk driver plowed into the moto her family was riding on after church on the way to get a chicken lunch.

 Hours later, a doctor looked at her and after an x-ray decided she needed surgery to set her leg before casting it . . . but the anesthesiologist wouldn’t be in until the next morning, and the doctor that needed to do the surgery was on vacation until 2 days later.
 So the plan was to give Rachel enough I.V. fluids and medication to hold over her pain and hunger until both the doctor and the anesthesiologist could be there, but then there were also 4 other people on the surgery list ahead of her.
 It was going to be days before this poor little girl was going to get any medical attention.
 I prayed that God would care for this little girl, and He answered in big ways!